Lernstick/glados/howtos/take-exam.md

 ![Finish exam](img/finish_exam.jpg)

-This will initiate the last backup of the exam files and marks your exam as finished.
-Changes of the exam result from now on will not be saved.
-You can shut the system down now.
+This will initiate the last backup of the exam files and marks your exam as finished (See [Ticket states](ticket-states.md)).
+You will get a notice when the last backup is done.
+Changes of the exam result from then on, will not be saved.

+You can shutdown the system now.